open/close all folders

 - Sabaton is a Power Metal band that sings almost entirely about historical battles.
-The fandom joke is that sitening to their music would give the basic essentials of 20'th century history.
+The fandom joke is that listening to their music would give the basic essentials of 20th Century History.

 - Iced Earth's epic Gettysburg Trilogy has quite a bit of information about the three days of battle with each song focusing on one day.